Hold open ballot floor test in Maharashtra tomorrow orders Supreme Court

 While a floor test is imperative, the court cannot say whether it should be held after 10 days but five days or four days.
 Governor has the absolute discretion to appoint a CM and a judicial review of this is not permitted.
 It is the decision of the Speaker to decide on when the floor test should be held he also said.

 Ajit Pawar's counsel Maninder Singh said that he acted as the leader of the NCP legislative party on November 22.
-There was nothing then to show otherwise on that day.
+There was nothing than to show otherwise on that day.
 The Governor acted in his discretion.

 There is no case for an ad interim stay today.
 I will put it all in an affidavit.
-How can you give directions to the quasi judicial authority like the Governor to conduct a floor test in 24 hours.
+How can you give directions to the quasi-judicial authority like the Governor to conduct a floor test in 24 hours.
 No such directions can be given by you, Rohatgi for Fadnavis told Justice N V Ramanna led Bench.

 Kapil Sibal appearing for Shiv Sena says that the promised made by the BJP did not materialise and that is why we walked out of the pre-poll alliance.
 It had nothing to do with the NCP or Congress, Sibal also submitted.